Wires-Solucao-e-Servicos/golang-logger-module/README.md

 func main() {
     // Optional: Set client name for log identification
-    // Defaults to "Undefined" if not set here or via the "CLIENT_NAME" environment variable logger.SetClientName("MyApp")
+    // Defaults to "Golang Logger" if not set here or via the "CLIENT_NAME" environment variable logger.SetClientName("MyApp")

     // Optional: Load SMTP configuration from TOML or ENV